Vincent Péricard: Swindon Town

-On 14 January 2010, Swindon Town signed Péricard on a free transfer until June 2011 after the forward had rejected a new deal from Carlisle United where Péricard has decided opted to try his luck elsewhere.
+On 14 January 2010, Swindon Town signed Péricard on a free transfer until June 2011, after the forward had rejected a new deal from Carlisle United; Péricard decided to try his luck elsewhere.
 He made his debut two days later in a 3–1 win over Gillingham, coming on in the 68th minute for Charlie Austin.
-He made a forceful run into the penalty area and was bundled to the floor gaining a penalty, which Billy Paynter scored.
+He made a forceful run into the penalty area and was bundled to the floor and gaining a penalty, which Billy Paynter scored.

-Péricard scored his first goal for Swindon in the Football League Trophy match against Southampton on 31 August 2010, hitting a 30th minute volley into the back of the net, followed by his second goal in injury time to make it 3–0 and also received a booking.
+Péricard scored his first goal for Swindon in the Football League Trophy match against Southampton on 31 August 2010, hitting a 30th minute volley into the back of the net, followed by his second goal in injury time to make it 3–0; he also received a booking.
 On 18 September 2010, Péricard scored the first goal for Swindon which turned out to be a winning goal in a 2–1 win over Walsall.
-Scoring three goals in the last four games, Péricard believes he is finally winning over the boo-boys feels his performances have started to silence his critics.
-He told the Swindon Advertiser "I thought the fans were quite harsh to me but Saturday was the first time they have really appreciated what I have done and hopefully now they are going to be behind me and give me even more belief and confidence to play better, I think everyone can see I'm growing in confidence and hopefully some people are starting to see that they were wrong about me."
-On 11 October 2010, Péricard scored the first goal for Swindon which again turned out to be a winning goal in a 2–1 win over Bristol Rovers.
+Scoring three goals in the last four games, Péricard believed he that his performances had started to silence his critics.
+He told the Swindon Advertiser: "I thought the fans were quite harsh to me but Saturday was the first time they have really appreciated what I have done and hopefully now they are going to be behind me and give me even more belief and confidence to play better, I think everyone can see I'm growing in confidence and hopefully some people are starting to see that they were wrong about me".
+On 11 October 2010, Péricard scored the first goal for Swindon which, again, turned out to be a winning goal in a 2–1 win over Bristol Rovers.
 On 6 November 2010, Péricard scored his last professional career goal in a 4–0 win over Plymouth Argyle in the First Round of the FA Cup.
-On 15 January 2011, Péricard made his last professional appearance for Swindon in a 1–0 loss against Yeovil Town before been sidelined with a knee injury for the past four weeks and upon his recovering, Péricard play his part in Swindon's survival scrap as he nears his return to fitness.
+On 15 January 2011, Péricard made his last professional appearance for Swindon in a 1–0 loss against Yeovil Town, before being sidelined with a knee injury for the next four weeks; upon his recovery, Péricard played his part in Swindon's survival scrap, as he neared his return to fitness.
 However, Péricard hadn't featured for the rest of the season.

-Following Swindon Town's relegation to League Two, Péricard (along with Jakub Jesionkowski) were both released by the club on a free transfer as their contracts expired on 30 June 2011.
+Following Swindon Town's relegation to League Two, Péricard (along with Jakub Jesionkowski) were both released by the club on a free transfer, as their contracts expired on 30 June 2011.

 Non-League

-After his release from Swindon, Péricard trained with AFC Bournemouth in a bid to revive his career but could not earn a contract.
+After his release from Swindon, Péricard trained with AFC Bournemouth in a bid to revive his career, but he could not earn a contract.
 He then signed for Conference South side Havant & Waterlooville, but retired from football in February 2012.
-In January 2015 he came out of retirement to play for Wessex League club Moneyfields, making his debut on 27 January in a 1–0 win over Folland Sports, which put Moneyfields top of the league.
+In January 2015, he came out of retirement to play for Wessex League club Moneyfields, making his debut on 27 January in a 1–0 win over Folland Sports, which put Moneyfields top of the league.